Skip to content

 CSS Variables offer several advantages, especially in large and complex stylesheets where consistency and maintainability are crucial.

 CSS variables allow you to define a value once and reuse it throughout your stylesheet.
 This reduces repetition and ensures consistency.
+As we discussed before, if you need to change the background color, you only need to update the variable, and the change is reflected across all elements that use it.

 :root {